How Much Does It Cost To Go To The Masters?

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.

 One unlikely way of scoring entry to all four days of the tournament is to acquire a series badge held by Masters patrons.
-The badge is a prized possession at an eye-catchingly low $375 per year, and holders can keep it for life.
+The badge is a prized possession costing just $450 per year, but they're very rarely available, as anyone who secures one can renew it each year.

-Another way to attend is to secure one of the new Map & Flag hospitality tickets, which was introduced for the 2024 Masters.
-It costs $17,000 for a week-long pass and is walking distance from the course.
-It features 80 TVs to watch the action on as well as its own merchandise shop, food and beverage areas with chef-inspired food concepts, and an outdoor garden.
+Another way to attend is to secure one of the Map & Flag hospitality tickets.
+The venue is located within walking distance of Augusta National and features 80 TVs to watch the action on as well as its own merchandise shop, food and beverage areas with chef-inspired food concepts, and an outdoor garden.

 Looking to go to The Masters next year?
-Check out the details on how to get Masters 2025 tickets for details of when the ballot opens.
+Check out the details on how to get Masters 2026 tickets for more details.

 Mike has over 25 years of experience in journalism, including writing on a range of sports throughout that time, such as golf, football and cricket.
 Now a freelance staff writer for Golf Monthly, he is dedicated to covering the game's most newsworthy stories.